Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Introduction

-The requirement of vanishing of the matter SET trace, in connection with Weyl symmetry in curved spacetime, was derived in \cite{deser-1970}, in the case of a scalar field $\phi$ non-minimally coupled to gravity.\footnote{The vanishing of the matter SET trace as a requirement for conformal symmetry to hold \cite{ccj_ann_phys_1970} was primarily investigated within the HEP framework, where gravity is ignored, so the background spacetime is flat space with the Minkowski metric.
-Note, in this regard, that, within the HEP context, conformal symmetry refers to the 15-parameter conformal group that consists, in addition to the Poincar\'e group, of the 1-parameter group of dilatations and the 4-parameter special conformal group \cite{kastrup_1966}.
+The requirement of vanishing of the matter SET trace, in connection with local scale symmetry (LSS) in curved spacetime, was derived in \cite{deser-1970}, in the case of a scalar field non-minimally coupled to gravity.\footnote{The vanishing of the matter SET trace as a requirement for conformal symmetry to hold \cite{ccj_ann_phys_1970} was primarily investigated within the HEP framework, where gravity is ignored, so the background spacetime is flat space with the Minkowski metric.
+Note, in this regard, that, within the HEP context, conformal symmetry refers to the 15-parameter conformal group that consists, in addition to the Poincar\'e group, of the 1-parameter group of dilatations and the 4-parameter special conformal group \cite{kastrup_1966, jackiw_1972}.
 These are spacetime transformations.
 In contrast, the conformal transformations that we consider in this paper are transformations of fields, including the spacetime metric and any matter fields that could be coupled to gravity, that do not affect either the spacetime points or the coordinates that label these points.
 That is, transformations \eqref{conf-t} are not spacetime diffeomorphisms.
-For that reason, in this document, to avoid confusion between conformal transformations \eqref{conf-t} and the HEP 15-parameter group of transformations, we will refer to the former mostly as Weyl rescalings.
-In consequence, we say, for example, ``Weyl symmetry'' instead of ``conformal symmetry.''} The gravitational action of the Weyl invariant theory investigated in this bibliographic reference, called conformal general relativity (CGR), reads:
+For that reason, in this document, to avoid confusion between conformal transformations \eqref{conf-t} and the HEP 15-parameter group of transformations, we will refer to the former mostly as Weyl transformations.
+In consequence, we say, for example, ``Weyl symmetry'' instead of ``conformal symmetry.''} The gravitational action of the theory investigated in this bibliographic reference, called here ``conformal general relativity'' (CGR), reads:\footnote{A Weyl symmetry-preserving quartic potential term $-\lambda\phi^4/12$, where $\lambda$ is a dimensionless constant, can be included within square brackets in \eqref{deser-action}.
+Here, for simplicity, we omit this term.}